jarbochov/obs-countdown/README.md

 Simply open `index.html` in a browser, or use URL parameters to customize the timer: https://wyomingjarbo.com/countdown/index.html?minutes=10&theme=dark

+Made to run locally for OBS browser sources.
 ## URL Parameters

 ### Time Configuration